1999 Bridge Creek–Moore tornado: Supercell thunderstorm develops

 The thunderstorm that eventually produced the F5 tornado began developing around 3:20 p.m.
 CDT that afternoon over northeastern Tillman County (southwest of Faxon).
 Despite the lack of overall lift prevalent in the region, the storm formed out of a contrail-like horizontal area of convective clouds that developed during peak surface heating over southwestern Oklahoma, located well ahead of the dry line that was still positioned farther to the west, which provided enhanced lift and speed shear necessary to develop the supercell.
 Tracking northeast, the storm strengthened and entered Comanche County shortly after 4:00 p.m.
 CDT.
 By 4:15 p.m.
 CDT, the NWS Norman office issued a severe thunderstorm warning for Comanche County, as the initial storm continued to rapidly intensify over the southern half of the county; there, hail up to 1.75 in in diameter fell.

+An F3 tornado near Chickasha (right) and an associated satellite tornado (left).
+These two were predecessor tornadoes to the Bridge Creek–Moore tornado.

 As the supercell's mesocyclonic rotation began to rapidly strengthen at the cloud base, a tornado warning was issued for the counties of Comanche, Caddo, and Grady at 4:50 p.m.
 CDT; one minute later, a small tornado roughly 25 yd in diameter − the first of fourteen associated with supercell "A" (NWS Norman designated lettered names for the three tornado-producing supercells in the outbreak in storm surveys) − developed 7 mi east-northeast of Medicine Park along U.S. Route 62.
 Five more tornadoes developed as the storm continued northeast; a sixth one, which would be given an F3 rating, formed a short time later and caused substantial damage in central Grady County, including some to the Chickasha Municipal Airport, where roofs were torn off of two hangars.